 - testing in production mode.

-8. Configure the Servers
+Step 6.
+Configure the Servers

 Plus, when combined with a CDN, Varnish can contribute even more to Magento 2 performance improvement thanks to cached images.
 Redis can handle your database object caching to speed up dynamic database-driven websites.
 This is a neat caching tool for the backend, optimizing Magento session storage.

 - product data;